canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 CVSS severity
 ^^^^^^^^^^^^^

-If you are familiar with CVSS, you probably know there different versions of it, being the V4 the latest.
+If you are familiar with CVSS, you probably know that there are different versions of it, V4 being the latest.
 OSV supports the following CVSS ``type``:

 * CVSS_V2
 * CVSS_V3
 * CVSS_V4

-For the ``score`` we have the actual CVSS vector string related to such vulnerability.
-For example:
+For the ``score``, we have the actual CVSS vector string related to such vulnerability.

 For example, for UBUNTU-CVE-2025-6491 we have: